FAA probes Boeing 737 MAX production, ex-manager warns of 'a factory in chaos'

 At the hearing, U.S. FAA chief Steve Dickson confirmed the agency will not approve Boeing Co’s grounded 737 MAX for flight before the end of 2019, citing a series of steps that still must be completed.

-Federal officials told Reuters this week that FAA approval is not until January at the earliest, though some U.S. officials think it may not be until at least February.
+Federal officials told Reuters this week that FAA approval is not likely until January at the earliest, though some U.S. officials think it may not be until at least February.

 Boeing has warned that a significant delay in 737 MAX approval could force it to cut or even halt production of the aircraft, a move that would have repercussions across its global supply chain.
-Its shares fell 1%.

-Lawmakers aggressively questioned Dickson about an internal FAA analysis produced before a second fatal crash that suggested serious risks of crashes over the life of the airplane and questioned why that did not prompt more aggressive action.
+Lawmakers questioned Dickson about an internal FAA analysis produced after the first fatal crash on a Lion Air flight last year that suggested serious risks of crashes over the life of the airplane and questioned why that did not prompt more aggressive action.

+The second crash of a 737 MAX, flown by Ethiopian Airlines, occurred five months later.

 “Despite its own calculations, the FAA rolled the dice on the safety of the traveling public and let the 737 MAX continue to fly until Boeing could overhaul its MCAS software,” said Representative Peter DeFazio, who chairs the House Transportation and Infrastructure Committee.